 Cats are masters at hiding signs of illness.
 This is a throwback to their wild origins: in the wild, a sick animal easily becomes prey.
 Because of this, it’s up to cat parents to know what to look for.
 Any changes in your cat’s normal routine, behavior and attitude could be the first indicator that something is wrong.

-Cat guardians often don’t realize that problems can develop slowly and cats don’t show symptoms until a disease is already advanced.
+Cat parents often don’t realize that problems can develop slowly and cats don’t show symptoms until a disease is already advanced.
 Early detection is important: there’s a much better chance that the problem can be treated successfully, and you’ll also save yourself money by avoiding costly veterinary fees for treating an advanced illness.

 The following ten signs may be cause for concern:

 If your cat suddenly refuses to engage in normal play behavior or seems lethargic, this could be a sign that she’s not feeling well.